planet-nine-app/sessionless/src/java/spring/README.md

 # Sessionless Spring Server Implementation
-This project a deployable spring server for the sessionless protocol
+This project is a deployable spring server for the sessionless protocol

 ---